You have your results – so what’s next?

 - Don't make a decision when you feel stressed or emotions are heightened

 - Consider the pros and cons to all your options – do your research

 - Think about your goals, ambitions and what makes you happy.

-Talk to friends, teachers, parents to help you but don’t let them persuade you – this is your call.
+Talk to friends, teachers and parents to help you but don’t let them persuade you – this is your call.